 - If a great deal of a teenager’s self-worth is pinned on how they look, then a scar or perceived ‘imperfection’ can affect their confidence much more than if they value talents such as kindness, friendship and humour over their appearance.
 Talking to your child about things you admire about them can give some balance to this.

-- If a young person does experience a negative reaction towards their scar, thinking that this reflects badly on the other person rather than on their scar or themselves can make the situation feel easier to manage.
+- If a young person does experience a negative reaction towards their scar, being curious about what this means about the other person who is choosing to say something unkind about another person, rather than on their scar/themselves can make the situation feel easier to manage.
 You can gently encourage this mindset at home by minimising how much you talk about other people’s bodies.
 Sometimes even making positive comments about how celebrities look can give an inflated sense of how important appearance is.
 Keep conversations about bodies to explaining how they work and encourage the idea that their body is an instrument rather than simply something to be looked at.

 *Names have been changed.